sensboston/sinric-pro-csharp/README.md

 First, you will need a valid Sinric account.
 Create a fake 'Smart Lock' device in the Sinric Dashboard.

 Next, you will need to copy appsettings.json to appsettings.private.json
+* Fill in the details of your account & device
-* Set the build action: 'Content', copy to output directory: 'Copy if newer'
+* Set the build action: 'Content'
+* Copy to output directory: 'Copy if newer'

 Follow the instructions to link the Sinric smart skill to your Alexa account.
 Go into your Alexa app and perform 'Discover Devices' -- then you can create routines using the fake Smart Lock.